310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/midori_1.md

 			</ul>
 			<div data-tab="1b-n">
             	{% bubble Midori smile3 %}
 							Yes.
-We're going to have a farewell party at the Basketball club.
+We're going to have a farewell party at the Basketball Club.

         We'll celebrate our upperclassmen's graduation and have fun with sweets and stuff.